So many programs to choose from

 Please note that if Boston College has a contractual agreement with an institution abroad, BC students may attend that institution only through a BC program and not through direct enrollment or through another college, university or independent organization.

-Note further, students considering external summer programs are encoruaged to contact their academic dean's office.
+Note further, students considering external summer programs are encouraged to contact their academic dean's office.

 Petitions for Non-Approved Programs: With so many options to chose from, students are expected to first consider a BC or approved external program.
 If a student cannot find such program that meets their academic needs, he or she may petition to approve a program not currently listed.
 Students must have a strong academic rationale for choosing a program currently not approved.
 Students are required to meet with the OIP advisor for their chosen region to discuss the case and obtain access to the petition application.
-Petitions are approved on a case-by-case basis.
+Petitions are approved on a case-by-case basis and must be submitted before the application deadline.
 If granted approval, the program is administered as an approved external program.